 Over five months have passed since Germany’s federal elections, and still the country is without a government.
-As days have passed — and potential coalition deals have fallen through — the prospect of new elections has seemed more certain, if not more alarming.
-According to a recent poll conducted by the German market and social research institute INSA, if German general elections were held next Sunday, the Social Democrats’ share of the electorate would tumble to 15.5 percent, a troubling five-point drop from last September’s election.
-The far-right Alternative for Germany (AfD), on the other hand, would claim 16 percent of the electorate, up from 12.6 percent.
-In other words: For the first time, the AfD, whose chief concerns are centered around asylum seekers, immigration, Islam, and left-wing extremism, would overtake Germany’s oldest center-left party.
+As days have passed – and potential coalition deals have fallen through – prospects of new elections seemed more certain, if not more alarming.
+According to a recent poll, if German general elections were held next Sunday, the Social Democrats’ share of the electorate would tumble to 15.5 percent, a troubling five-point drop from last September’s election.
+The far-right Alternative for Germany (AfD), whose political agenda almost exclusively focuses on heating up immigration debates and breeding Islamophobia, would rise to 16 percent of the electorate.
+It would thereby surpass Germany’s oldest center-left party.

-We may ask ourselves, as others elsewhere in the world did in the past year, “What Happened?”
-It is a poll which admittedly should take into account a margin of error — roughly three percentage points.
-But polls can mean everything in politics, and the mere existence of these particular numbers is significant.
-Alice Weidel, faction leader of the AfD, reacted on Twitter proclaiming “Wir sind Volkspartei!” (“We are a people’s party!”), roles traditionally associated with the SPD and the Christian Democrats and their Bavarian sister party, the Christian Social Union (CDU/CSU).
+After her loss in the presidential election, Hillary Clinton rightfully asked herself “What Happened?”.
+Today, political spectators in Germany may ask themselves the same question.
+Although the discussion of recent polls should take into account a margin of error, the mere existence of the numbers influence and generate new narratives.
+Alice Weidel, faction leader of the AfD, reacted on Twitter proclaiming “Wir sind Volkspartei!” (“We are a people’s party!”).
+This role has been traditionally associated with the SPD and Angela Merkel’s Christian Democrats (CDU) and their Bavarian sister party, the Christian Social Union (CSU).

-An unprecedented five months without a government and fears of fresh elections prompted Merkel and Schulz to walk the miserable path towards another grand coalition, uniting left and right, known as GroKo.
+An unprecedented five months without a government and fears of fresh elections prompted Merkel and Schulz to walk the miserable path towards yet another grand coalition (“Große Koalition”) uniting left and right, known as “GroKo”.
 Never before has this prospect been so unpopular.

 Eight out of twelve years of Angela Merkel’s chancellorship have been possible thanks to coalitions with the SPD.
 These partnerships have hardly benefited the latter party, however.
 In the past decade, the SPD has struggled to communicate distinctiveness and small successes to its base.
-Unable to handle Merkel’s anesthetizing lack of having a clear standpoint, the party would suddenly take a stance on a trendy issue.
-But too often these ideas compromised the interests of the center-left’s traditional working-class base, allowing the CDU to neuter its social policy.
-The result has been a loss in credibility and trust of voters for the SPD.
+Unable to handle Merkel’s anesthetizing lack of a clear standpoint, she would suddenly take a stance on a trendy issue.
+Yet, too often new policies compromised the interests of the center-left’s traditional working-class base, allowing the Conservatives to neuter social policy.
+As a result, the SPD lost its credibility and worse, the trust of voters.

-The disastrous outcome of last September’s elections generated an unanimous tenor led by then-party chief Martin Schulz: no more GroKo deals.
-And yet, as “Jamaica” — the experiment of comprising the interests of CDU/CSU, Greens and Liberals — did not happen, here we are again.
+The disastrous outcome of last September’s elections generated an unanimous tenor led by then-party chief Martin Schulz: no more “GroKo” deals.
+However, as “Jamaica” – the experiment to comprise the interests of CDU/CSU, Greens and Liberals – did not happen, here we are again.

-The new 177-paged GroKo deal does give concessions on SPD demands, for instance, a ban on the arbitrary use of short-term work contracts.
+The new 177-paged “GroKo” deal does give concessions on SPD demands, for instance, a ban on the arbitrary use of short-term work contracts.
 However, the deal provides virtually nothing on other demands like parity between public and private health insurance and a more liberal policy of immigration.
-Under the new deal, the family reunification program would be limited to 1,000 instances a month plus “hardship cases.”

 Regarding the distribution of ministries, the SPD secured the prestigious Foreign Office and the powerful Ministry of Finance, as well as labor, family, justice, and environment.
 The CDU seeks to lead economic affairs, energy, defense, education, health, and agriculture.
-The CSU would provide the interior minister with an added “Heimat” (home/homeland) portfolio inspired by the Bavarian model to make Germany more “homey,” that is, caring for its own citizens.
-Moreover, the Christian Democrats would retain transport and digital infrastructure, despite various controversial policies by the current minister Alexander Dobrindt (CSU).
+The CSU would provide the interior minister with an added “Heimat” (home/homeland) portfolio inspired by the Bavarian model to make Germany more “homey”, ie caring for its own citizens.
+(Yes, it is as revolutionary as it sounds.)
+Further, the Christian Democrats would retain transport and digital infrastructure, despite various controversial policies by the current minister Alexander Dobrindt (CSU).

-Other than the CSU’s introduced debate concerning a federal homeland ministry, a generally weaker SPD footprint, and a sidelined climate policy, the new GroKo deal is a continuity of the political status quo.
-This coalition, supporters argue, is better than an unstable minority government, emphazising the challenges of turbulent times in Europe and across the Atlantic.
+Other than the CSU’s introduced debate concerning a federal homeland ministry, a generally weaker SPD footprint, and a sidelined climate policy, the new “GroKo” deal reflects continuity.
+Others argue that this coalition is better than an unstable minority government, emphazising the challenges of turbulent times in Europe and across the Atlantic.

-“We found the right answer to the election results that were so difficult for all of us on September 24, by showing that we understood [the message from voters] and that there will be a change to the status quo,” asserted Horst Seehofer, the CSU party leader.
+Horst Seehofer, the CSU party leader, argued, “We found the right answer to the election results that were so difficult for all of us on September 24, by showing that we understood [the message from voters] and that there will be a change to the status quo.”

 Martin Schulz and the Credibility Problem